Water Heater Pressure Relief Valve is Leaking

 Fortunately, many leaks are merely the result of overflow valves at work.
 While any sign of unexpected water in the home is undoubtedly a concern, these types of issues can often be resolved without significant expenditures of time or money.
 Read on to learn more about these invaluable valves, why they leak, and what can be done to restore your heater to full strength.

-What is a Pressure Relief Valve?
+What is a Water Heater Pressure Relief Valve?

-A water heater overflow valve is designed to prevent excessive pressure from building up inside the unit’s tank.
+A hot water heater overflow valve is designed to prevent excessive pressure from building up inside the unit’s tank.
 For this reason, the valves are sometimes called pressure or temperature and pressure relief valve.
 Similar to a circuit breaker’s job of preventing electrical system overload, this valve allows water to escape from an over-pressurized unit to avert a potentially catastrophic outcome.

 When a valve begins to leak, it can point to several possible situations: